-Hannover Re was granted approval by the BaFin in 2018 to use volatility adjustments pursuant to § 82 VAG.
-This is intended to mitigate the effect of value fluctuations on the bond market.
 The volatility adjustment according to Article 77d of the Directive 2009/138/EC was applied for calculating the BEL.
+For year-end 2019 Hannover Re has received the approval from BaFin for a dynamic modelling of the volatility adjustment.
+By this the effect of the volatility adjustment is captured in the calculation of the required capital more adequately.
 The following table shows the impact of a non-application of a volatility adjustment on the TP, the Solvency Capital Requirement (SCR) and the basic own funds and the amounts of own funds eligible to meet the SCR.